raspberrypilearning/interactive-animation/en/step_3.md

 --- /task ---

 --- task ---
-Add your first <span class="keyword">sprite<span class="definition">A character or object that can have code that makes it do something.</span></span>.
+Add your first <span class="keyword">sprite<span class="definition">A character or object in a project, such as a Cat or a Ball.</span></span>.
 You will always be able to change the way it looks or add more sprites later if you have time.

 [[[generic-scratch3-sprite-from-library]]]